TRASAL/frbpoppy/README.rst

 *********************
 How can I install it?
 *********************
+1. Ensure ``gfortran`` is installed on your system (used for NE2001).
-1. Get the files from the github repository:
+2. Get the files from the github repository:
    ::

     $ git clone https://github.com/davidgardenier/frbpoppy

-*The following step is still under construction*

-2. Currently frbpoppy can be installed on Ubuntu by going to the downloaded directory and running:
+3. Install frbpoppy locally on Ubuntu by going to the downloaded directory and running:
    ::

     $ sudo python3 setup.py develop

+   Macs should also be supported, however no tests have been done on Windows.

-   Mac should also be supported.
-If receiving an ASCII error please contact me.
+   *If receiving an ASCII error, this is an error from upstream plotting library: contact me on how to fix it.*

 ******************